cmu-delphi/delphi-epidata/docs/symptom-survey/index.md

 ## Credits

-The COVID Trends and Impact Survey (CTIS) is a project of the [Delphi Group](https://delphi.cmu.edu/) at Carnegie Mellon University.
+The COVID-19 Trends and Impact Survey (CTIS) is a project of the [Delphi Group](https://delphi.cmu.edu/) at Carnegie Mellon University.
 The Principal Investigator is [Alex Reinhart](https://www.refsmmat.com/); Wichada La Motte-Kerr is Survey Coordinator.
 The survey protocol is reviewed by the